Embracing Farmacy, not Pharmacy

 Every plant is aromatic, via its volatile (essential) oil, and horses are extremely sensitive to these oils.
 They instinctively know, through a plant's natural aroma, which ones will benefit them.

 Herbs V. Conventional Medicine

 In a nutshell, it's all about the differences in the overall function of natural v. man-made.
 The primary role of herbal or naturopathic therapy is the targeted detoxification and cleansing of specific organs in the body, usually caused by a malfunction of the body’s eliminative processes, under pressure from environmental pollution, poor diet and/or the modern lifestyle.
-Modern synthetic medicine is mainly concerned with managing the symptoms of diseases, without necessarily addressing what's causing those symptoms.
+Modern synthetic medicine is mainly concerned with managing/blocking the symptoms of diseases, without necessarily addressing what's causing those symptoms.

 Then there's that 'Holistic' word

 Defined from the Greek word 'Holism', it simply means 'All, Entire, Total'.
-That's all there is to it - holistic is the theory that promotes management of the whole.
+That's it.
+That's all there is to it - 'holistic' is the theory that promotes management of the whole.
 You can't achieve healthy by simply managing the symptoms of unhealthy, nor can you keep one disease and heal another.
 Given the chance, the body wants to heal - it doesn't like being out of balance.
 And when the body heals, it heals everything.

 Let's get back to Physiomedical

 The one objective in physiomedical treatment is to restore a healthy equilibrium and the functioning integrity, or the ‘vital force’, of the individual.
 Sounds simple enough, doesn’t it!
 (Top Tip - remember that word functioning).